MatuaDoc/OnslowCollege.github.io/classroom/setup.md

     sudo apt install build-essential
     ```

-# 3.2 Install GitHub Desktop
+## 3.2 Install GitHub Desktop

 Download [GitHub Desktop](https://desktop.github.com) for Windows and macOS

-# Task 4: Set and install Visual Studio Code
+# 4. Set up Visual Studio Code

 To edit your Python code, you will use Visual Studio Code.
 This is an integrated development environment that makes it easy to manage your Python files, test code, and get helpful suggestions when you're editing code.